German anti-trust commission chief rejects government aid for Air Berlin-Die Welt

-BERLIN The head of Germany's anti-trust commission rejected government aid for troubled airline Air Berlin (AB1.DE) in an interview in Germany's Die Welt newspaper to be published on Wednesday.
+BERLIN (Reuters) - The head of Germany's anti-trust commission rejected government aid for troubled airline Air Berlin (AB1.DE) in an interview in Germany's Die Welt newspaper to be published on Wednesday.

 "We need opportunities in a market economy for new companies to get into the market.
 If a company does poorly, or its business model doesn't work, then the state should not keep it alive artificially," Achim Wambach told the newspaper.